 I know from experience that kids can be plenty smart, and can appreciate and “get” real things; things don’t need to be dumbed down for them.
-So in 2015, partially for my son’s sake, and partially for my own, I took the plunge and started the <HelloWorld/> Coding Club, where kids learn programming using real languages and use real tools to build real applications.
+So in 2015, partially for my son’s sake, and partially for my own, I took the plunge and started <HelloWorld/> Coding Club, where kids learn programming using real languages and use real tools to build real applications.

 I found that kids who are into coding and have a knack for it truly appreciate the “real” experience.
 They don’t need the “crutches” often handed to them in other kids’ coding classes.
 I also found that I love teaching.
 It is so gratifying to see kids’ eyes light up when they realize that coding is not “voodoo,” that they can do it themselves, and that it’s a lot of fun!

-I’m in my fourth year of running <HelloWorld/>, and the kids who've been with the program since the beginning can now do some pretty sophisticated stuff!
+I’m in my fifth year of running <HelloWorld/>, and the kids who've been with the program since the beginning can now do some pretty sophisticated stuff!
 I hope to continue bringing the rewards of coding (and reaping the rewards of teaching!) with each new crop of students.